marioroy/mce-cookbook/README.md

  threads->exit(0) if $INC{"threads.pm"};
 ```

-With MCE::Shared 1.808 and later releases, MCE::Hobo works just the
-same.
-The following compiles fine on UNIX and the Windows platform.
+MCE workers above spawn as threads whenever threads is present.
+Unlike MCE,
+MCE::Hobo workers can only be child processes, spawned via fork.
+That means
+having to run the application inside a thread on the Windows platform or
+the exe will crash.

 ```perl
  # https://metacpan.org/pod/PAR::Packer